phetsims/calculus-grapher/doc/implementation-notes.md

 A model-view transform is used for each graph.
 The model has +x to the left, and +y up, and scaling is isometric in both directions.
 The scaling changes based on the zoom level.

+### Query Parameters

+There are a number of query parameters for internal use.

+- `pointsPerCoordinate` sets the number of curves points per coordinates.
+The default value is 12.
+- `smoothingWindowWidth` sets the window width used in the smoothing function.
+The default value is 1.2 .
+- `maxTilt` sets the maximum tilting angle of curves relative to the horizontal.
+The default value is 45.
+- `derivativeThreshold` sets the maximum difference between the slope of the left and right secant lines of a Point on a curve for it to be considered differentiable.
+The default value is 12.

 ### Curve Hierarchy

 `Curve` is the base-class for a single 'curve' that appears in the 'Calculus Grapher' simulation.
 It provides